Read time 3 minutes

 - Apple sage (Salvia pomifera) and Greek sage (Salvia fruticose) are combined together to make a fragrant tea called “fascomiglia”

 - A plant from Mexico known as diviner’s sage or magic mint (Salvia divinorum) contains hallucinogens used ceremony by Mazates and Aztecs.

 - Red sage or Chinese sage (Salvia miltiorhiza) known as ‘red ginseng’ because of its red roots, has been an important Chinese medical herb since 206 B.C.

 A useful herb

-If I feel the need to add an exclusive, deep and colorful taste to a dish, then there is nothing more appropriate than sage.
+If I feel the need to add an exclusive, deep, and colorful taste to a dish, then there is nothing more appropriate than sage.
 This marvelous plant can enliven even the simplest of Christmas dinners.
 However, be careful, sage has a very strong taste.
 Use it cautiously to avoid overpowering other ingredients.
-Sage is a herb, which fulfills deep taste and sacred stories.
-It is plant which after all those years never fails to surprise and inspire me.
+Sage is a herb, which fulfills the deep taste and sacred stories.
+It is a plant that after all those years never fails to surprise and inspire me.
 The fresh leaves, when rubbed on the teeth, will cleanse them and strengthens the gums.
-Thus it’s common ingredient in tooth powders, pastes, soaps, and perfumes.
+Thus it’s a common ingredient in tooth powders, pastes, soaps, and perfumes.
 Nowadays sage is best known as a culinary herb.
 Herb’s strong, sharp, slightly camphorated flavor adds a pleasant taste to a variety of culinary dishes.
-Distinctively fuzzy texture and musty flavor reminiscent of eucalyptus, cedar, lemon, and mint is especially popular in Italian cooking.
+Distinctively fuzzy texture and musty flavor reminiscent of eucalyptus, cedar, lemon, and mint are especially popular in Italian cooking.
 Italian chefs pair sage with veal, while in France it is added to stuffings, cured meats, sausages, and pork dishes.
 In American cuisine, it is of course associated with turkey and dressing.